boisgera/MEDIANE/README.md

 ### Notebookify Everything!

-[A gallery of interesting Jupyter Notebooks]

-Learn by doing: into Jupyter notebooks:
+To learn to master notebooks

-  - [How Hard Is It to Generate a 10X Return on an Investment?]
+  - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday" blog.
-    ("Better Everyday" blog, by Rob Go).

   - [Pour une Révolution Fiscale] by Camille Landais, Thomas Piketty and Emmanuel Saez.

-  - [Python Imaging Library tutorial]
+  - [Python Imaging Library tutorial], by Fredrik Lundh, effbot.org>.

 ### Use Jupyter Notebook